rhmaxdotorg/pulsechain-validator/README.md

 $ ./pulsechain-validator-setup.sh [0x...YOUR NETWORK FEE ADDRESS] [12.89...YOUR SERVER IP ADDRESS]
 ```

+**Note: run the script with only the fee address and IP address, without the brackets (they are just included above for demonstration purposes).**

 ## Command line options

 - **NETWORK FEE ADDRESS** is the FEE_RECIPIENT value for --suggested-fee-recipient to a wallet address you want to recieve priority fees from users whenever your validator proposes a new block (else it goes to the burn address)